armory/documentation/_spinnaker_user_guides/working-with-jenkins.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

+> Before you start, you'll need to [configure Jenkins](/spinnaker-install-admin-guides/jenkins/) using Halyard.
+If
+> you don't see Jenkins as an option, or you're not seeing the correct
+> master/job combination in the UI, you'll need to double-check your Spinnaker
+> is configured to use that resource.

 ## Triggering a pipeline with Jenkins

 To add a Jenkins trigger to your pipeline, go to your configurations stage and select "add trigger", then select "Jenkins" from the Type dropdown menu.
 Select a Master from the Master category list and then select a Job to trigger from the pipeline.

 ![](https://d1ax1i5f2y3x71.cloudfront.net/items/333F39092F0z1o220U2U/Image%202017-03-27%20at%204.47.35%20PM.png)

 Note: Make sure you archive your package files and your properties file in Jenkins.

 ### Property File

 The property file is a way to transfer information about your build from Jenkins to Spinnaker.
 The file needs to be archived by the Jenkins job and should contain key value pairs.

 As an example, if you had your Jenkins job create and archive a file named `build.properties` which looks like: